renodesper/spenmo-test/README.md

 Based on above use case, I already included a `requestId` metadata on each request that comes in and comes out into/from the service.
 We can just use it to trace and/or identify the request between all related microservices.

+> An example of prometheus implementation can be seen by accessing `"/metrics"` endpoint.

 ### Relational Tables

 ![Relational Tables](docs/diagram/spenmo-wallet.png)